robin7g/burnsbot/README.md

 `python3 train.py`

 Please note this will download a 3.1GB pre-trained GPT2 model, so that takes a while.
-The retraining procexss can also take 30 minutes to quite a few hours depending on your machine.
+The retraining process can also take a long time, between 30 minutes up to quite a few hours depending on your machine.